blachine/zeek/README.md

 # zeek

-A few useful scripts in centralized location:
+A few useful scripts in centralized location for manual installation, not as useful now with zkg.
+Both entropy scripts have been moved to their own repository to be used with zkg.

 Entropy and File Extraction
  - Taken from BrashEndeavours (https://github.com/BrashEndeavours) within only very minor modifications to be compatible with zeek.